-- Ping An has launched an innovative Chinese "managed care model" by seamlessly combining its online/offline healthcare and elderlycare ecosystem with financial businesses in which Ping An acts as a payer, leveraging its over ten years of operational and management experience in insurance and healthcare industries. - Over the past decade, Ping An has been building a healthcare and elderlycare ecosystem in China with increasingly significant differential advantages including online, in-store and home-delivery service capabilities, wide coverage of hundreds of healthcare and elderlycare service resources, and access to high-quality proprietary resources.
+- Ping An has launched an innovative Chinese "managed care model" by seamlessly combining its online/offline healthcare and elderlycare ecosystem with financial businesses in which Ping An acts as a payer, leveraging its over ten years of operational and management experience in insurance and healthcare industries. - elderlycare ecosystem in China with increasingly significant differential advantages including online, in-store and home-delivery service capabilities, wide coverage of hundreds of healthcare and elderlycare service resources, and access to high-quality proprietary resources.
 This is very important for quality assurance purposes.
 Ping An had about 50,000 in-house doctors and contracted external doctors as of December 31, 2023.
 Moreover, Ping An partnered with over 36,000 hospitals (including all top 100 hospitals and 3A hospitals in China), over 100,000 healthcare management institutions and approximately 230,000 pharmacies as of December 31, 2023. - Ping An's healthcare and elderlycare ecosystem is creating both standalone direct value and also significant indirect value by empowering our core financial businesses through differentiated "Product + Service" offerings.
 Nearly 64% of Ping An's 232 million retail customers used services from the healthcare and elderlycare ecosystem as of December 31, 2023.
 They held approximately 3.37 contracts and RMB55,900 in AUM per capita, 1.6 times and 3.5 times those held by non-users of these services respectively.